-As we near the 500th anniversary of the Reformation in 2017, I’m glad I took the time to tour the Martin Luther Germany sites and learn more about this complex man and his ideas.
+Over 500 years after the Reformation, I’m glad I took the time to tour the Martin Luther Germany sites and learn more about this complex man and his ideas.
 Walking in the footsteps of Martin Luther is an experience I will never forget.

 Sites on the Martin Luther Germany Tour

 St. George’s Church – Located right on the market square.
-Martin Luther sang and preached in this church.
+He sang and preached in this church.
 Website: https://www.kirchenkreis-eisenach-gerstungen.de/

 Wartburg Castle – Located on the hill above town.
 The castle is open from April-October daily from 8:30am-5:00pm; and November-March daily from 9:00am-3:30pm.
 Website: https://www.wartburg.de/en/